Pinterest Hidden Image

 This hazelnut milk recipe is quite simple to prepare.
 Here’s how it’s done:

-Step 3: Remove the nut skins.
-Rub the hazelnuts between your hands to remove the skins — they should come off relatively easily.
+Step 2: Vigorously rub the hazelnuts between your hands to remove the skins — they should come off relatively easily.

-Step 4: Blend.
-Add the toasted skinless hazelnuts, water, and sea salt to a high-speed blender and blend for a minute.
+Step 3: Transfer the toasted skinless hazelnuts to a high-speed blender with water and a pinch of salt and blend for a minute.

 🍽 Serving Suggestions

-While I don’t have any specific recipes with hazelnut milk per se, your homemade creamy deliciousness can be put to use in any recipe that calls for plant-based milk.
+This delicious homemade nut milk can be put to use in any recipe that calls for plant-based milk.
 Here are a few ideas to try:

-• Oatmeal - Drizzle some hazelnut milk over your morning porridge, or use it to make your baked oatmeal taste faintly of rich, nutty hazelnuts.
+• Breakfast: Drizzle some hazelnut milk over your morning cereal or porridge, or use as the base for your baked oatmeal, overnight oats, or chia pudding.

-• Pastries & Sweets - There’s nothing like dipping your cookies into a chilled glass of homemade non-dairy milk.
+• Sweet Treats: There’s nothing like dipping your cookies into a chilled glass of homemade non-dairy milk.
 This recipe pairs especially well with my chocolate hazelnut cookies.

 💬 FAQs